Metrics and peer review agreement at the institutional level: Data and indicators

 We want to compare the agreement between metrics and peer review in a fair way to the internal agreement of peer review.
-In order to do so, we consistently compare all scores and metrics to the overall score of reviewer 1.
-Internal peer review agreement is then quantified by the agreement of the score of reviewer 2 with the score of reviewer 1.
-Likewise, for each metric, we calculate the agreement with the overall score of reviewer 1.
+In order to do so, we consistently compare all scores and metrics to the overall score of reviewer 2.
+Internal peer review agreement is then quantified by the agreement of the score of reviewer 2 with the predicted score based on the score of reviewer 1.
+Likewise, for each metric, we calculate the agreement of reviewer 2 with the predicted score based on metrics.
 By performing the analysis in this way, the agreement between metrics and peer review can be compared in a fair way to the internal agreement of peer review.
-If we had chosen to compare each metric to the average score of reviewers 1 and 2, this would have already cancelled out some ‘errors’ in the scores of the reviewers, and as a result, the agreement of the metrics with the reviewer scores would not have been directly comparable to the internal peer review agreement.
+If we had chosen to compare each metric to the average score of reviewers 1 and 2, this would have already cancelled out some differences in the scores of the reviewers, and as a result, the agreement of the predicted scores based on metrics with the reviewer scores would not have been directly comparable to the internal peer review agreement.

-At the level of institutions, there are two views of the aggregate scores: a size-dependent view, considering the total over a certain score (e.g. NCS), and a size-independent view, considering the average over a certain score (e.g. NCS).
+At the level of institutions, there are two views of the aggregate scores: a size-dependent view, considering the total over a certain score, and a size-independent view, considering the average over a certain score.
 For the size-dependent view, we simply take the sum of each score, while for the size-independent view we take the average of each score.
 Note that at the aggregate level we still speak of the score of reviewer 1 and reviewer 2, even though this refers to two sets of reviewers, not to two individual reviewers.